-The transmitter module requires a clean, well-regulated voltage.
+The receiver module requires a clean, well-regulated voltage.
 While it is preferable to power the unit from a battery, the unit can also be powered from a power supply as long as noise and 'hash' is less than 20mV.
-A $10\mu F$ capacitor to ground on pin 5 (Vcc) and a $10^{\circ}$ series resistor will help in cases where the quality of supply power is poor.
+A 10μ F capacitor to ground on pin 5 (Vcc) and a 10 series resistor will help in cases where the quality of supply power is poor.